gloglita/idock/README.md

     make -j

+CLANG is also supported.

+    make -j TOOLSET=clang

-Intel C++ Compiler is supported.
+Intel C++ Compiler is also supported.

     make -j TOOLSET=intel-linux

-CLANG is also supported, but its C++0x features are rather limited, so they are turned off in the Makefile.

-    make -j TOOLSET=clang

 One may modify the Makefile to use a different compiler or different compilation options.